-At The Barry Law Firm, our Los Angeles Lemon Law attorneys focus exclusively on California Lemon Law cases.
+At The Barry Law Firm, our attorneys focus exclusively on Californian lemon law cases.
 If your vehicle qualifies, The Barry Law Firm can file a complaint against your vehicle’s manufacturer and negotiate aggressively for an appropriate settlement for you.
 If your car’s manufacturer does not do the right thing, our attorneys will be prepared to take your case to trial and ask the court to award compensation to you.

 Contact us online or at 877-LEMON-03 now for a FAST and FREE consultation.